Shots fired during Denver protest of Minneapolis man's death

 Cutler said the Capitol building was locked down, and everyone inside was safe.
 No injuries have been reported from the shots.

-State Rep. Leslie Herod, who was at the Capitol, tweeted, “We just got shot at."
+State Rep. Leslie Herod, who was protesting at the Capitol, tweeted, “We just got shot at."
+She later said, "We will not be deterred by this unspeakable act of violence.”

 Several hundred protesters had gathered to call for justice following the death of Floyd, who died in police custody in Minneapolis on Monday after an officer knelt on his neck for almost eight minutes.
 In footage recorded by a bystander, Floyd pleaded that he couldn't breathe.